 Many directors are concerned about the implications of liquidating a company with a bounce-back loan.

-The second lockdown implications have had severe implications on many UK companies and had not formed part of the bounce-back loan.
+The second lockdown implications have had severe implications on many UK companies and have not formed part of the bounce-back loan.

 If your limited company is now failing due to the second lockdown, directors must seek early advice removing worry while protecting your company’s creditors.